Little Black Ants in Bristol TN

-The little black ant is a common structural pest in Tennessee.
+The little black ant is a common structural pest and very common in Bristol.
 Little black ants are highly adaptable and are not usually associated with indoor colonies.
 Typically nesting outdoors, little black ants access homes or structures in search of food.
 They are omnivores, feeding on both plant and animal foods.
 Little black ants feed on a variety of foods including sweets, meats, grease, insects, and even feed on bird feces.
-Little black ants can be difficult to eliminate.
+Relentless pests, little black ants can be difficult to eliminate.

 Little Black Ant Habitat